CSS Layouts

 - Navigate to this CodePen: WDD Layout Exercises

 - Log into your CodePen account.
-If you do not have an account, you can create one for free in order to
+If you do not have an account, you can create one for free.
+An account allows

 - Complete the three exercises to the best of your ability.
-The solutions will look something like this:
+The following images are screenshots of the

 Check Your Understanding